puranjaigarg783/arizetest/README.md

 # arizetest
-This repository contains a basic calculator implementation.
+This repository is for testing purposes.